km2ii/JVP_TG-PLUS/README.md

 </pre>

 ## Configuration:
 Config.ini is generated automatically on first run.
+Refer to the old documentation to modify the running parameters.
 <pre>
 [main]
 mode = TG-PLUS